 If you want to deploy Power BI in a self-service environment (whether that’s entirely business-led or a hybrid), a COE helps ensure you have a common area to share and collaborate with your resources and best practices.
 It’s also the ideal location to share standardized content that your business users can easily reuse.

-To make the most of your COE, I recommend including community tools, training resources, and best practice guidelines for both content consumers and creators.
+To make the most of your COE, we recommend including community tools, training resources, and best practice guidelines for both content consumers and creators.
 It’s helpful to divide up your content by those who will be creating reports vs those who will be solely consuming those reports.

-I strongly recommend including community resources like:
+We strongly recommend including community resources like:

 - Microsoft documentation